doungdoth/doungdoth.github.io/index.md

 # APPLE MAC USER?

 #### If you are using an iOS - Apple Mac, and is still having some issues geting your external flashdrive USB to work, try these things?

-f your USB thumb drive, USB-based external disk or flash storage contains a usable operating system or an OS X installer, you can select it at boot time using OS X’S built-in feature called Startup Manager, which can be invoked via a simple keystroke.
+#### If your external flash drive USB contains a usable operating system or an OS X installer, you can select it at boot time using OS X’S built-in feature called   Startup Manager,  which can be invoked via a simple keystroke.

 #### Power on your Mac by pressing the power button  or restart it if it’s already on.